 - Connect with staff, external authorities, patients and their families, media, suppliers, vendors, and others regarding the emergency.

-- Include in the communication plan any backup systems and technologies used for the plan; how resources and assets will be managed during emergencies; how the organization will obtain and replenish medications and supplies, as well as share resources and assets with other local healthcare organizations; arrangements for transporting patients; management of security and safety during an emergency; management of hazardous materials and waste, utilities, water, and fuel.
+- Include in the communication plan any backup systems and technologies used for the plan; how resources and assets will be managed during emergencies; how the organisation will obtain and replenish medications and supplies, as well as share resources and assets with other local healthcare organisations; arrangements for transporting patients; management of security and safety during an emergency; management of hazardous materials and waste, utilities, water, and fuel.

 - Ensure there is a system or readily available paper records to document and track patients’ clinical information.